Danuri Call Center

 School Violence Exclusive Unit

-• Zero School Violence Center: A dedicated department within the Office of Education (support) that undertakes integrated support tasks such as restoring relationships between students who are victims of school violence and perpetrators, healing victims, and providing legal advice to them.
+• Zero School Violence Center: A dedicated department within the office of education that carries out integrated support services such as healing students who are victims of school violence, restoring relationships between victim students and perpetrator students, and providing legal advice for victim students.

 • School violence investigator: A school violence investigation & counseling expert appointed and enlisted by the superintendent of education (or superintendent of education) to confirm the facts of an incident involving a victim or perpetrator of school violence.